-- 1. Swipe down with two fingers from the status bar to open the quick access panel and then touch 💭 - 2.
-Touch (i) About tablet. - System updates Not applicable to the ET5X. - Status Touch to display the following: - Battery status Indicates if the battery is charging (on AC power) or discharging (on battery power). - Battery level Indicates the battery charge level. - SIM status Displays the wireless (ET55 only) - Network indicates the current network carrier. - Signal strength indicates the radio signal strength. - Cellular network type indicates the mobile network type. - Service state indicates the state of service. - Roaming indicates if the device is roaming outside the network. - Cellular network state indicates the mobile network state. - MDN displays the phone number associated with the device. - IMEI displays the IMEI number for the device.
+1. Swipe down with two fingers from the status bar to open the quick access panel and then touch ...

+- 2. Touch (i) About tablet. - Status Touch to display the following: - Battery status Indicates if the battery is charging (on AC power) or discharging (on battery power). - Battery level Indicates the battery charge level. - SIM status Displays the wireless (WAN only). - Network indicates the current network carrier. - Signal strength indicates the radio signal strength. - Cellular network type indicates the mobile network type. - Operator info display the operator's information. - · Service state indicates the state of service. - Roaming indicates if the device is roaming outside the network. - Cellular network state indicates the mobile network state. - MDN displays the phone number associated with the device. - IMEI displays the IMEI number for the device.

 - IMEI SV displays the IMEI SV number for the device. - IMEI information Displays the displays the IMEI number and IMEI SV number for the device.
-(WAN only) - IP address Displays the IP address of the device. - Wi-Fi MAC address Displays the Wi-Fi radio MAC address. - Ethernet MAC address Displays the Ethernet driver MAC address. - Bluetooth address Displays the Bluetooth radio Bluetooth address. - Serial number Displays the serial number of the device. - Up time Displays the time that the ET5X has been running since being turned on. - SW components Lists filenames and versions for various software on the ET5X. - Battery Information Displays information about the battery. - Legal information Opens a screen to view legal information about the software included on the ET5X. - Model number Displays the devices model number. - Android version Displays the operating system version. - Android security patch level Displays the current patch date. - Kernel version Displays the kernel version. - Build fingerprint (Need description) - Build number Displays the software build number.
+(WAN only) - IP address Displays the IP address of the device. - Wi-Fi MAC address Displays the Wi-Fi radio MAC address. - Ethernet MAC address Displays the Ethernet module MAC address. - Bluetooth address Displays the Bluetooth radio Bluetooth address. - Serial number Displays the serial number of the device. - Up time Displays the time that the ET5X has been running since being turned on. - SW components Lists filenames and versions for various software on the ET5X. - Legal information Opens a screen to view legal information about the software included on the ET5X. - Model number Displays the devices model number. - Android version Displays the operating system version. - Android security patch level Displays the current patch date. - Kernel version Displays the kernel version. - Build number Displays the software build number.